 In Section 3 we presented a conservative strategy for nodes to decide which SONs to join.
-Basically, under this strategy, nodes join all SONs associated with a concept for which they have a document.
+Basically, under this strategy, nodes join all the SONs associated with a concept for which they have a document.
+(We discussed in Section 3.1 the mechanisms used by nodes to actually connect to those SONs.)
 This strategy guarantees that we will be able to find all the results, but it may increase both the number of nodes in each SON and the number of connections that a node needs to maintain.
 A less conservative strategy, where nodes join some of all the possible SONs, can have better performance.
-In the next subsection we introduce a non-conservative assignment strategy: Layered SONs.
+In the next subsection we introduce a nonconservative assignment strategy: Layered SONs.